-To honor Vermonters lost to COVID-19 and to process our grief, Vermont Interfaith Action and faith communities across the state held a Memorial Service on Sunday, September 19th at 3:00 PM on the Vermont Statehouse Lawn.
-Find the agenda, ORCA recording and pictures below.
+To honor Vermonters lost to COVID-19 and to process our grief, Vermont Interfaith Action and faith communities across the state held a Memorial Service on Sunday, September 19, 2021 on the Vermont Statehouse Lawn.
+Find the agenda, video recording and pictures below.

 Thank you ORCA Media for covering this important day.